We had the idea we could spend our day working with something that we loved to create something that we could be proud of.

-These goals; our ethics, approach to sustainability and search for quality are all inter-connected and overlapping - we couldn’t achieve any one without the other, by running our business with integrity and adopting an honest and fair approach to the way we do things, we’re acting on them every day.
+Our ethics, approach to sustainability and search for quality are all inter-connected and overlapping - we couldn’t achieve any one without the other and we act on them every day with an honest and fair approach to the way we do things.

-In practical terms what does this mean?
-The second post in this series takes a deeper dive into our ethics.
+In practical terms, what does this mean?
+The second post in this series takes a closer look at our ethics.

 In the beginning …

-Method Coffee Roasters started as a team of two, there was no ‘mission statement’ or ‘corporate manifesto’ … we just wanted to share amazing coffee, do it in a way that was fair and reward everyone involved.
-Basically following our principles and doing what we believed was right.
+Method Coffee Roasters started as a team of two; there was no ‘mission statement’ or ‘corporate manifesto’.
+We wanted to share amazing coffee, do it in a way that was fair and reward everyone involved - following our principles and doing what we believed was right.

 As an employer we’ve always done everything we can to ensure our team are valued.
 We care about our staff; in turn, they care about our customers.

 We’re environmentally aware; everything we do is instinctive - whether it’s recycling, re-using or composting.
-We certainly don't have all the answers but we do ask plenty of questions; this has meant adapting and changing in order to meet our goal of being a sustainable business.
+We don't have all the answers but we do ask plenty of questions which means we've adapted and changed to meet our sustainability goals.

 We’re proud to say that we’re now a certified carbon neutral business with a road map to continually reduce our carbon footprint.
-More on this in the next post, which focuses more closely on sustainability …
+More on this in the next post in this series which focuses more closely on sustainability …

 Sourcing through direct trade links not only allows us to pay a premium well above the commodity price, it also means we have transparency and integrity in this side of the business.
 We’ll explore our sourcing in more detail in our post on quality.